 - An online platform to engage with a broad audience where participants can access and comment on background documents and learn about relevant events.
 In this platform, additional discussions have been launched on the hot topics raised in the consultation.

-- A call for support actions (objective ICT-41) in the Horizon 2020 research programme has been launched in December 2016, to identify the specific research topics and to create an ecosystem of relevant stakeholders (business and scientific community, high-tech start-ups, civil society and other interested parties).
-More information on this flagship is available in the LEIT Work Programme 2016-17.
+- A call for support actions (objective ICT-41) in the Horizon 2020 work programme has been launched in December 2016, to identify the specific research topics and to create an ecosystem of relevant stakeholders.
+The evaluation of submissions is ongoing and projects are expected to start in autumn 2017.

 - Specific workshops to share expert insight and build content and credibility.

 - A consultation, embedded in a citizen engagement and media campaign has been launched by Atomium, the European Institute for Science Media and Democracy.
 The aim is to find out what Europeans expect from the Internet in the next ten years.
 The results of this consultation will be presented on the Next Generation Internet Summit that will take place in Brussels on 6-7 June 2017.